KRWCLASSIC/Steam-Account-Switcher-Manager/readme.md

 ## TODO

+- Add custom installation path for steam in settings
 - Auto editing so your changes are permanent (might break adding new accounts - to remember)

 ## Thanks